Open Agent Toolkit

 • Mutates by default; use --dry-run to preview changes

-• Creates missing CLAUDE.md pointers
+• Creates missing CLAUDE.md files using the selected strategy

 • Skips mismatched files unless --force is provided